Jit-tech/5-Agentic-AI/README.md

-# 🇮🇪 Agri-AI Ireland Agentics
+# Agri-AI Ireland Agentics

-**Multi-Agentic AI Simulator for Ireland’s Agriculture and Food Systems**
+Multi-Agentic AI Simulator for Ireland’s Agriculture and Food Systems**
-*Built with Streamlit | Strategic.
-Hilarious.
-Data-Driven.*
+Built with Streamlit | Strategic.
+Data-Driven.

 ---

-## 🧠 Project Overview
+## Project Overview

-This prototype simulates a fictional but data-driven *AI Council* made up of **five specialized agentic intelligences** designed to address real-world agricultural and food policy challenges in Ireland.
+This prototype simulates a fictional but data-driven AI Council made up of five specialized agentic intelligences designed to address real-world agricultural and food policy challenges in Ireland.
 The agents interact with county-level data, produce strategic insights, and offer policy nudges—delivered with a mix of academic rigour and comedic relief.

 ---

-## 🤖 Meet the Five Agentic AIs
+## Meet the Five Agentic AIs

 | Agent Name | Domain | Personality | Strategic Role |
 |------------|--------|-------------|----------------|